 There are also tons of cute completed sets on Etsy!
 Here are a few:

 Some people I know have a separate little tree or some sticks in a vase that they hang their ornaments on.
 There is no right or wrong way to do this!
-You cannot possibly fail! 🙂 Here are a few Jesse Trees that popped up in a quick google search.
+Here are a few Jesse Tree ideas that popped up in a quick internet search.